Bachelor of Talmudic Law

-The Bachelor of Talmudic Law (BTL), Bachelor of Talmudic Studies (BTS) and First Talmudic Degree (FTD) are law degrees, comprising the study, analysis and application of ancient Talmudical, Biblical, and other historical sources.
-The laws derived from these texts comprise the origin of many of today’s judicial systems.
+The Bachelor of Talmudic Law (BTL), Bachelor of Talmudic Studies (BTS), or First Talmudic Degree (FTD), is a law degree, comprising the study, analysis and application of ancient Talmudical, Biblical, and other historical sources.
+The laws derived from these texts comprise the origin of many of today's judicial systems.

 Program content

 Undergraduate programs conferring this degree involve studying the legal principles and concepts of Jewish Law, covering civil, criminal and matrimonial law.
 The course also includes the study of applicable tort, property and contract law.
 Furthermore, the program also covers legal jurisprudence, judicial systems – including the validity of witnesses and judges – and dispute resolution.
-A large part of the curriculum focuses on textual analysis, principles of logic, game theory, probability calculus, and critical reasoning.
+A large part of the curriculum focuses on textual analysis, principles of logic, probability calculus, and critical reasoning.
 Many programs emphasize the cosmopolitan implications of the principal content areas, thus preparing graduates to assume leadership and professional positions in a wide array of professional and academic fields.
 Almost all the studied texts are in Aramaic or Hebrew, and the program requires a working knowledge of both languages to facilitate the understanding and examination of these sources.
 In some institutions, this degree is a prerequisite to the study for Semicha, Rabbinic Ordination.
 At accredited institutions this degree requires 120 credit hours of study.